IBM-Cloud/docs/runtimes/nodejs/index.md

 # SDK for Nodejs
 {: #nodejs_runtime}
-Last Updated: 29 August 2016
+Last Updated: 15 September 2016
 {: .last-updated}

 The Node.js runtime on {{site.data.keyword.Bluemix}} is powered by the sdk-for-nodejs buildpack.